Why the world should worry about North Korea's cyber weapons

 How do they operate?

-In a 2015 interview with CNN's Will Ripley, Kim explained a secret network of hackers, called "Bureau 121," operates out of the Chinese city of Shenyang.
+The country has established about 250 elite schools for computer education, Kim told CNN Wednesday.
+From there, authorities select 500 of the most talented students for even more advanced training in cyber combat at two schools in Pyongyang.

+Once their studies are done, some are assigned to cyber units for hands-on training.
+Others end up working in places like Shenyang, China, where a secret network of hackers called "Bureau 121" operates, Kim explained.

-Kim, who worked as a computer science professor in Pyongyang before escaping in 2004, said Shenyang offers hackers good internet infrastructure and the ability for North Koreans to work secretly.
+Kim, in a 2015 interview with CNN's Will Ripley, said Shenyang offers hackers good internet infrastructure and the ability for North Koreans to work secretly.

 However, a recent move by Russia to provide North Korea a new internet connection increases the bandwith available in country.
 According to FireEye's Boland, that also carries risks for the regime.